sierrapablo/crabber/README.md

 # crabber
-A fast and secure web browser written in Rust.
+A fast file browser written in Rust.